smurfix/DaBroker/README.rst

 DaBroker is a distributed system.
 You can run more than one broker.
 You can use a variety of data back-ends.

-DaBroker exposes common one/many-to-many/one semantics.
-Depending on the client's language, accessing linked objects is no different from working with local object references.
+DaBroker exposes common one-to-many and many-to-one semantics.

-DaBroker does not expose a generic query interface.
+DaBroker does not itself have a generic query interface.
 You can, however, easily add application-specific back-ends.

-DaBroker's data serialization language is BSON, i.e. binary JSON.
+DaBroker does not constrain your data serialization scheme.
+It currently supports JSON, BSON (i.e. binary JSON) and Python's `marshal` module.
-Other serializers are possible.
+The only mandatory requirement is support for strings and string-keyed dictionaries / hashes.
+All current serializers do also support lists, integers, floats, and True/False/None; that can be made optional if necessary.

-DaBroker does not constrain data types.
-Its serializer can reproduce arbitrary data structures including self-referential objects and loops.
+DaBroker does not constrain your data types.
+Its serializer can reproduce arbitrary data structures, including self-referential objects and loops.
 It will only transmit Python objects it knows about.

 System Layout